alephdata/aleph/docs/installation.md

 ## Development installation steps

-Insider the Aleph repository you will find a `Docker` and a `docker-compose.yml` files.
+Insider the Aleph repository you will find a `Dockerfile` and a `docker-compose.dev.yml` files.
 These are used to build a container with the application and start the relevant services.

 To proceed run:

- 1. `docker-compose up` to start the application and relevant services.
+ 1. `make build` to start the application and relevant services.
 You can leave this open to have access to the development logs.
- 2. `docker-compose run app python aleph/manage.py init -s analyzers` to run the latest database migrations and create/update any indexes.
+ 2. `make upgrade` to run the latest database migrations and create/update any indexes.
  3. Open `http://lvh.me:13376/` in your browser and proceed with the login.

-Your repository is mounted inside the docker container under the name `aleph_app_1`.
-You should also see the other Aleph services, `aleph_worker_1` and `aleph_beat_1`.
-You can access these services anytime by running `docker-compose run <app|worker|beat> bash`.
+Your repository is mounted inside the docker container under the name `aleph_app`.
+You can access these services anytime by running `make shell`.

 ### Building from a clean state